pognut/wdi-project-2/readme.md

 LEFT TO DO:

 Finish prettifying pages.
 DONE
 Add descriptions/instructions/better labeling.
+DONE...enough.
 More questions/pokemans
-no repeat questions
+no repeat questions/do away with difficulty
 Add a catch animation